The 2019 Building the Future outreach event was held 14 November 2019

 Program description: Building the Future is an outreach activity of the Iowa Alpha Chapter of Tau Beta Pi – The Engineering Honor Society.
 The event brings middle school students and their teachers to the ISU campus to experience hands-on engineering.
 Activities are based around the scenario of a tornado hitting a small town and what engineers can do to help.
-Following a general session at the beginning of the day, the students perform 4 different activities all specially designed to introduce them to various types of engineering:
+Following a general session at the beginning of the day, the students will undertake 4 different activities all specially designed to introduce them to various types of engineering:

-Event date/time: The 2016 Building the Future event will be held on on Tuesday, 15 November 2016 from about 9:15 am to 1:30 pm.
+Event date/time: The 2019 Building the Future event was held on Thursday, 14 November 2019 from 9:00 am to about 1:30 pm.

-Following is a flyer describing the 2016 Building the Future event (pdf)
+Following is a flyer describing the 2019 Building the Future event (pdf)

 Location: Activities took place in the Sukup Hall Atrium and room 1215, and Howe Hall Atrium and room 1380.